rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/FAQ/_index.en.md

 1. Under the IIS Server Host open Application Request Routing.
 2. Go to Server Proxy Settings.
 3. Enable proxy and all settings will appear, you can leave them as the defaults.
-4. Save the settings and we can go to the next step: URL rewrite.
+4. Save the settings and we can go to the next step: URL Rewrite.

-### URL rewrite
+### URL Rewrite
-1. Open the site on IIS on the left pane and double-click on URL rewrite.
+1. Open the site on IIS on the left pane and double-click on URL Rewrite.
 2. Click `Add rules`.
 3. Disable dynamic compression under compression.
 4. Set up a new reverse proxy rule.